Membrane roofing: Types

-Modified Bitumen – Polymer Modified Bitumen Membranes were developed in Europe in the mid-1960's and have been in common use throughout the United States since 1975. they are composed of one or more premanufactured sheets consisting of asphalt, reinforcing layers, and in some cases a surfacing is applied.
+Modified bitumen – Polymer modified bitumen membranes were developed in Europe in the mid-1960s and have been in common use throughout the United States since 1975. they are composed of one or more premanufactured sheets consisting of asphalt, reinforcing layers, and in some cases a surfacing is applied.
 During manufacture, plastics or rubbers are added to the bitumen while heating, modifying its properties to give it a higher softening point and greater elasticity.
 There are several ways of connecting pieces of this material.
-The most common method for bonding seams is by torch-application, however the options of hot-mopping, using cold adhesive, and self-adhering materials are still sometimes used.
+The most common method for bonding seams is by torch-application; however, the options of hot-mopping, using cold adhesive, and self-adhering materials are still sometimes used.
 Copolymers commonly used to modify asphalt include atactic polypropylene (APP), styrene-butadiene-styrene (SBS), styrene-butadiene rubber (SBR), and styrene-ethylene-butylene-styrene (SEBS).

-Advantages Over asphalt flat roofing systems
+Advantages over asphalt flat roofing systems

-These application types of membrane roofing show distinct advantages over the previously more common flat roofing method of asphalt and gravel (commonly referred to as Built-Up-Roofs or "BUR").
+These application types of membrane roofing show distinct advantages over the previously more common flat roofing method of asphalt and gravel (commonly referred to as built-up-roofs or "BUR").
 In asphalt and gravel application, it can be very difficult to create a proper seal at all seams and connection points.
 This can cause a roof to leak early in its lifespan, and require much more maintenance.
 When installed correctly, newer materials are either seamless, or have seams as strong as the body.
 This eliminates most of the leakage concerns associated with flat roofing systems.

 Repairs for asphalt and gravel roofs can be problematic, largely because it is difficult to locate the exact point of a leak.
 Newer systems can be patched relatively easily because breaks and leaks are easier to locate.

 Originally asphalt roofing required a layer of gravel above it for two reasons.
 First, asphalt with direct exposure to sunlight degrades much faster, mainly due to the expansion and contraction throughout a day, and also the damage created by UV rays.
-Secondly, asphalt needs weight above to hold it down, because it sits on the top of a building, instead of being attached to it.
+Second, asphalt needs weight above to hold it down, because it sits on the top of a building, instead of being attached to it.
 Each of the newer types of membrane roofing systems contain materials that resist expansion and contraction, as well as reflect much of the UV rays.
 In addition, because these membranes either lack seams or have stronger bonding than traditional BUR seams, when expansion and contraction does occur does not create leaks and breaks at these seams.
 These newer roofing systems are also usually attached directly to the top of a building, which eliminates the need for excess weight above.